 The Rover pipeline would be a fixed belowground structure, coated in accordance with DOT standards and hydrostatically tested prior to the commencement of operation in order to avoid initial leaks.
 Rover would conduct monitoring in accordance with DOT requirements during operations to minimize potential impacts of corrosion and leaks.
-None of the proposed Projects' aboveground facilities involve operation of activities belowground.
 Areas that are permanently converted from vegetated land to filled, industrial-use land would experience a localized reduction in groundwater infiltration at the site.
 However, this relatively small reduction of pervious surface is not expected to affect overall groundwater recharge rates in the area.
-Potential spill-related impacts on groundwater from the inadvertent release of petroleum products used at the aboveground facilities would be minimized and mitigated (if a release occurs) through the use of Rover's Spill Procedures and Panhandle and Trunkline's SPAR Plans (see appendix G).
-In accordance with these plans, all petroleum products would be stored in bermed and lined containment structures or other approved containment structures.
+Potential spill-related impacts on groundwater from the inadvertent release of petroleum products or other chemicals used at the aboveground facilities would be minimized and mitigated (if a release occurs) through the use of Rover's Spill Procedures and Panhandle and Trunkline's SPAR Plans (see appendix G).
+In accordance with these plans, all chemicals would be stored in approved containment structures.
 Therefore, no significant impacts on groundwater resources are anticipated to occur during operation of the Projects.